RAF Lossiemouth: Arrival of Poseidon

-On 23 November 2015, the UK announced its intention to order nine new Boeing MRA1 Poseidon maritime patrol aircraft in the SDSR.
+On 23 November 2015, the UK announced its intention to order nine new Boeing MRA1 Poseidon maritime patrol aircraft.
 In June 2017, it was announced that No. 120 Squadron would be the first Poseidon squadron.
 The unit reformed in early 2018 and by February 2019 air and ground crews from the unit and the Poseidon Line Squadron had commenced training with the US Navy at Naval Air Station Jacksonville, Florida.

+To provide the infrastructure to support the Poseidon, the Defence Infrastructure Organisation launched the Lossiemouth Development Programme in October 2016.
+The programme involved £350 million being invested in RAF Lossiemouth to upgrade buildings and airfield infrastructure to allow No. 9 Squadron and the Poseidon fleet to operate from Lossiemouth.
+Projects included: